 GERD treatment options

-maintaining a moderate weight
+Maintain a moderate weight

-quitting smoking, if you smoke
+Quit smoking, if you smoke

-avoiding big, heavy meals post sunset
+Avoid big, heavy meals post-sunset

-waiting a few hours after eating to lie down
+Wait a few hours after eating to lie down

-To have a brisk walk after meals
+Have a brisk walk after meals

-elevating your head during sleep (by 6–8 inches)
+Elevate your head during sleep (by 6–8 inches)